mlewis7127/qldbguide/content/docs/introduction/getting-started.md

 ##### Retrieving the QLDB Document Id

-It is possible that you can use the returning Result class to get hold of the generated Document Id, this will be demonstrated when we add query support to the QLDB Repository where the Result class is parted to a List<IonStruct>.
+It is possible that you can use the returning Result class to get hold of the generated Document Id, this will be demonstrated when we add query support to the QLDB Repository where the Result class is parsed to a List of IonStruct.